 Digital marketing isn’t going anywhere.
 Whether folks want to switch careers or level-up their existing skills, marketing is always a popular course topic.
 Digital marketing covers such a wide umbrella of topics—from social media and SEO to blogging on WordPress—that the sky's the limit in terms of what you can cover.

 Because digital marketing is such a wide-ranging industry with different applications, there is a massive demand for high-quality courses.
-Just be aware that there are lots of shady marketers out there looking to make some easy cash with an online course, so try to separate yourself by only providing actual value.
+Just be aware that there are lots of shady marketers out there looking to make some easy cash with an online course.
+Separate yourself by providing specific, valuable lessons from your education or unique experience.

 Potential digital marketing and sales course topic ideas: